lixilinx/psgd_tf/README.md

 *No support of higher order derivative for Hessian-vector product calculation*: some modules like Baidu's CTC implementation do not support higher order derivatives, and thus there is no way to calculate the Hessian-vector product exactly.
 However, you can use numerical method to approximate it as examples in the [archived code](https://github.com/lixilinx/psgd_tf/releases/tag/1.3) and the [original paper](https://arxiv.org/abs/1512.04202).
 Most likely, there is no big performance difference between the use of exact and approximated Hessian-vector products.

-*Which preconditioner to use?*: Dense preconditioner for small scaled problems (< 1e4 parameters); (dense, dense) Kronecker product preconditioners for most middle scaled problems, where the matrix size is about [1e3, 1e3]; (dense, normalization) or (normalization, dense) Kronecker product preconditioners from large scaled problems involving matrices with sizes up to [1e3, 1e6] or [1e6, 1e3], e.g., the language modeling example in [this paper](https://openreview.net/forum?id=Bye5SiAqKX); eventually, the (scaling, normalization) or (normalization, scaling) Kronecker product preconditioners is sufficiently sparse for matrices with sizes up to [1e6, 1e6] (really too large to be of any real use).
+*Which preconditioner to use?*: Dense preconditioner for small scaled problems (< 1e4 parameters); (dense, dense) Kronecker product preconditioners for middle scaled problems, where the matrix size is about [1e3, 1e3]; (dense, normalization) or (normalization, dense) Kronecker product preconditioners for large scaled problems involving matrices with sizes up to [1e3, 1e6] or [1e6, 1e3], e.g., the language modeling example in [this paper](https://openreview.net/forum?id=Bye5SiAqKX); eventually, the (scaling, normalization) or (normalization, scaling) Kronecker product preconditioners is sufficiently sparse for matrices with sizes up to [1e6, 1e6] (really too large to be of any real use).

 *NaN?* PSGD might have diverged.
 Try reducing the initial guess for preconditioner, or reducing the learning rate, or clipping the preconditioned gradient.
 When neither of these remedies works, check whether Hessian-vector products produce NaN first.
 Second-order derivatives under- or over-flow more easily than we thought, especially with single or half precision arithmetic.